A reliable and automated instrument for determining the Amorphous Fraction in Polypropylene, developed for Quality Control laboratories

 CRYSTEX® 42 and CRYSTEX® QC are analytical instruments designed to measure the Soluble Fraction percentage in a fully automated way, but they don't provide any physical fraction.
 For this purpose, please read about PREP mc2 or PREP C20.

-Up to 42 samples can be run by the CRYSTEX® 42 autosampler.
+CRYSTEX® 42 has an autosampler with 42 positions.
+The amount of samples it can run consecutively depends on the conditions of the analysis.
 Dissolution and full analysis of the first sample completed in three hours.
 For the subsequent samples, it takes about two hours.

 One sample is analyzed in each run.
 The complete process, including dissolution, is carried out in about 2.5 hours for the first sample and in 1.5 hours for the consecutive samples.